Driving Test Tips

 Allowing Buses Priority

 Always allow buses priority if it’s safe to do so.
-If for example a bus is signaling to exit the bus stop and merge with traffic, slow down and allow the bus to move out.
+If for example a bus is signalling to exit the bus stop and merge with traffic, slow down and allow the bus to move out.

 Take the Road Sign Quiz